Easy Sourdough Bread Machine Loaf for Sandwiches

 Leave the dough in the machine until the DOUGH cycle is complete and the dough doubles.

-How To Shape the Dough and Bake It in the Oven
+Shaping the Dough and Baking in a Conventional Oven

 taking dough out of the panPin